 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that contains a docket sheet and all documents and filings filed in your court case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the county where the case was filed.

 Every state maintains records of their state citizen’s criminal past.
 These online databases are connected so you are able to track criminal convictions from another state.
 You are able to go to courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you might have to pay for a more comprehensive search.

 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for any of the following crimes: